 - no General Fund charges are made in relation to capital expenditure (whereas depreciation, revaluation and impairment losses in excess of the balance on the Revaluation Reserve and amortisations are charged to services in the Comprehensive Income and Expenditure Statement).
 Depreciation charged to the HRA is a cost to the HRA and is considered in the HRA Business Plan and Medium Term Financial Strategy. - the cost of retirement benefits is based on cash flows (payment of employer's pensions contributions) rather than current service cost of benefits accrued in the year. - expenditure on some support services is budgeted for centrally and not charged to services.

-26. Amounts Reported for Resource Allocation Decisions contd.
 Reconciliation of Directorate Income and Expenditure to Cost of Services in the Comprehensive Income and Expenditure Statement.

 The income and expenditure of the Authority's principal services recorded in the budget reports for the year is as follows: